sakai-mirror/test-harness/xdocs/README-INTEGRATION-TESTING.txt

 development environment configured.
 It expects either:
 a) a 'test.tomcat.home' property pointing to a tomcat instance with all of the sakai components deployed
-b) a build.properties file in your $HOME directory, where it can find an entry pointing to your maven.tomcat.home.
+b) a ,m2/settings.xml file in your $HOME directory, where it can find a default profile with a "maven.tomcat.home" property set.

-The test harness also loads your sakai.properties file in either
+The test harness also loads your sakai.properties file from either
 ${maven.tomcat.home}/sakai/ or ${test.tomcat.home}/sakai.

 If your sakai.properties is configured to use an oracle database, for instance, you